qa-tech-training/cicd-labs/LabInstructions/Lab03.md

     * name: nginx-updates
     * Organizations as `BOAAWX`
     * SCM Type as "Git"
     * repository as the URL for your repo from lab02
-    * Playbook Directory as `ansible`

 ### Add SSH Credentials
 To be able to connect to our machines, AWX will need access to the private SSH key that corresponds to the public key used to build the infrastructure.